Denisov21/Popup-menu-extension/README.md

 ###### Languages supported (English, Italian, French, German , Spanish, Brazilian Portuguese, Chinese Simplified, Japanese).
 Please help me to translate it in other languages!

+# Help wanted

+* This extension is unfortunately not yet support multi cursors.
+If anyone can help by creating a PR is well accepted!

 # Screenshot

 ![Image 1](https://github.com/Denisov21/Popup-menu-extension/blob/master/screenshot/Image1.png)